 All of our livestock are reared to the best possible standards of health and welfare.

 As poultry breeding is very seasonal not all birds will be available at all times.
-Our stock from October through to the beginning of April is very limited.
+Stock from October through to March / April is limited.
 Please contact us for availability if you are looking for something specific.

 You will need a clean, lidded, cardboard box or pet carrier if you intend to purchase birds.
 We occasionally have boxes available to purchase.